suryadu/core-banking-sdk/README.md

 ## Scope

 The purpose of this project is to provide a template for new open source repositories.
+# This is 2nd change from Surya for branch experiments
+The core banking platfom's API Layer can benefit from IBM APIConnect

 <!-- A more detailed Usage or detailed explaination of the repository here -->
 ## Usage